- Page 1 of 2

 Posted by Cara Solomon

-After a months-long hurricane of hard work, the clinical team settled into their seats at the U.S. Supreme Court yesterday and heard oral argument in Kiobel.
-It was, by all accounts, a long and exhilirating day.
-Then Tyler and Susan capped it all off by writing a piece for The New York Times’ Room for Debate.
+After a months-long hurricane of hard work, the clinical team settled into their seats at the U.S. Supreme Court yesterday and heard oral arguments in Kiobel.
+It was, by all accounts, a long and exhilarating day.
+Then Tyler Giannini and Susan Farbstein capped it all off by writing a piece for The New York Times’ Room for Debate.

 There are plenty of post-Kiobel perspectives out there right now; we’ll do our best over the next few days to post some of the more substantive ones here.